iceb0y/openvj/tools/README.md

 Find which essential PHP extension is missing.

-You should **execute this script before deployment** to check the environments.
+You should **execute this script before deployment** to check your environment.

 ```bash
 #cd openvj/tools